tailcallhq/tailcallhq.github.io/developers/integration-testing.md

 ### Config

 Codeblocks can be enhanced with additional meta information for the test parser to make sense of the code.
-So for example a Tailcall configuration could be written in a code block with the `graphql` language and a `@config` meta information could be attached to it.
+So for example a GraphQL configuration could be written in a code block with the `graphql` language and a `@config` meta information could be attached to it.

 ````md showLineNumbers {1}
 ```graphql @config